 Were people annoyed at the trend, or jealous of its popularity taking over?
 Was the personal training community perturbed after watching the viral CrossFit YouTube follies?
-Maybe health practitioners became flustered, thinking that it\’s not considered clear-cut and precise exercise prescription and program design?
+Maybe health practitioners became flustered, thinking that it\’s not considered a clear-cut and precise exercise prescription and program design.

 I used to relate to all of these at one time, however now I feel liberated.
 I\’ve opened my door of stubbornness, done my own research on a reputable CrossFit gym, and have personally experienced CrossFit workouts for myself.

 I don’t have the statistics on this, but I’ve observed plenty with my own two eyes, so listen up.

 A common complaint is that people are getting injured because of CrossFit.

 I want you to think about the number of personal trainers and regular commercial gyms we have humming along today.

 I’m certain that the number of poorly educated personal trainers, ill-prescribed exercises, and ego-driven attitudes completely outweigh the CrossFit community… by a lot!

 I do feel that people who are beginners to exercise need to develop a foundation before participating in more challenging workouts that require a volume-based approach.
 Form and body awareness is a must, alongside developing stability, strength, and power.

 I\’m not here to debate which group is more educated, whose program design is more scientifically backed, or which community teaches better form.